FAQs: Technology Manager

 What is a User Administrator (UA)?

 User Administrators have the ability to set up and manage user profiles, passwords, and access to Fannie Mae technology applications.
+Some organizations do not have a Corporate Administrator.
+In those instances, the User Administrator can also register and manage other administrators, manage System IDs and edit some company configurations.

 What is an End User?